Zarathecat/storyboard-blog/content/why-storyboard-for-openstack.md

 maintain stronger isolation between "projects", which make this kind of coordination harder.
 Launchpad worked well for us for a while.
-But as we added more projects, the list of tasks grew, and we discovered that Launchpad did not exactly handle that well bugs with, say, more than 10 tasks.
+But as we added more projects, the list of tasks grew, and we discovered that Launchpad did not exactly handle that well for bugs with, say, more than 10 tasks.
 The UI would constantly hit timeouts which would prevent you from editing the status of any of those tasks.
 As a result, coordination on complex tasks moved to other tracking solutions like etherpads or git documents.
 There is nothing fundamentally complex in handling bugs with 50 tasks, though, and StoryBoard does not have the same limitation.
-It replicates the Bug/Task concept (we call bugs "stories" so that they can be used for more than just bugs) but without the complex data model and interactions that plagued Launchpad performance handling them.
+It replicates the Bug/Task concept (we call bugs "stories" so that they can be used for more than just bugs) but without the complex data model and interactions that plagued Launchpad's performance when handling them.

 ## API-first

 The main issue we have with Launchpad is its API.
 It doesn't reflect all the features of the web UI, nor does it expose the full data model.
-You can propose fixes to exhibit those (as I did for pieces of the blueprint data model), but that doesn't change the fact that it's not API-first, so you will always play catch-up.
+You can propose fixes to exhibit those (as I did for pieces of the blueprint data model), but that doesn't change the fact that it's not API-first, so you are always playing catch-up.
 The other thing is that the API also happens to be barely usable.
-I mentioned above that the UI would frequently timeout manipulating bugs with a large number of tasks, but the corresponding API calls would also timeout and fail whenever you manipulated large bugs.
+I mentioned above that the UI would frequently timeout when manipulating bugs with a large number of tasks, but the corresponding API calls would also timeout and fail whenever you manipulated large bugs.
 That made most scripts very brittle and almost unusable in automation.
 The API